wilminator/sparse_file/README.md

 ## License

-`sparsefile` was created by Michael Wilmes.
+`sparse-file` was created by Michael Wilmes.
 It is licensed under the terms of the MIT license.

 ## Credits

-`sparsefile` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`sparse-file` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).